WebOfTrust/keri/docs/Q-and-A.md

 ### KERI core

-On github KERI is - and will become even more - a thickening bunch of repositories:
+On github KERI[^1] is - and will become even more - a thickening bunch of repositories:

  1. [KERIpy](https://github.com/weboftrust/KERIpy)  Python Implementation of the KERI Core Libraries
  2. [KERIjs](https://github.com/decentralized-identity/kerijs)  JavaScript (nodes) Implementation of the KERI core library.